- Create a project access token

 - Expand Permissions and group features.

-- In Permissions, select or clear the Users can create project access tokens and group access tokens in this group checkbox.
+- In Permissions, clear the Users can create project access tokens and group access tokens in this group checkbox.

 Access token expiration